Dynamic Advisor Solutions LLC Boosts Holdings in Unity Software Inc. (NYSE:U)

 In other news, CEO John S. Riccitiello sold 216,944 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
 The shares were sold at an average price of $138.53, for a total value of $30,053,252.32.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, SVP Marc Whitten sold 1,558 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
 The stock was sold at an average price of $144.50, for a total transaction of $225,131.00.
 The disclosure for this sale can be found here.
 Over the last 90 days, insiders sold 358,624 shares of company stock valued at $44,952,276.
 Company insiders own 19.00% of the company’s stock.

 U has been the subject of several recent research reports.
-Morgan Stanley upgraded shares of Unity Software from an “equal weight” rating to an “overweight” rating and lifted their target price for the stock from $130.00 to $185.00 in a research note on Monday, December 13th.
-Oppenheimer reduced their price objective on shares of Unity Software from $185.00 to $135.00 in a research note on Friday, February 4th.
+Zacks Investment Research upgraded shares of Unity Software from a “sell” rating to a “hold” rating in a research note on Wednesday, January 12th.
 Jefferies Financial Group started coverage on shares of Unity Software in a research note on Tuesday, March 8th.
 They set a “hold” rating and a $100.00 price objective for the company.
-Zacks Investment Research raised shares of Unity Software from a “sell” rating to a “hold” rating in a research note on Wednesday, January 12th.
-Finally, BTIG Research reduced their price objective on shares of Unity Software from $171.00 to $154.00 in a research note on Friday, February 4th.
+Morgan Stanley raised shares of Unity Software from an “equal weight” rating to an “overweight” rating and boosted their price objective for the company from $130.00 to $185.00 in a research note on Monday, December 13th.
+BTIG Research reduced their price objective on shares of Unity Software from $171.00 to $154.00 in a research note on Friday, February 4th.
+Finally, Credit Suisse Group reduced their price objective on shares of Unity Software from $185.00 to $180.00 and set an “outperform” rating for the company in a research note on Friday, February 4th.
 Three equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $151.38.

 Unity Software Profile (Get Rating)